HasakiShiro/mylab2/README.md

 **Testing out bold**

 *Testing out italics*

-1.First item
+1. First item
-2.Second item
+2. Second item
-3.Third item
+3. Third item

 > This is a block quote
 >
 > This is a block quote after a blank one